AdobeDocs/experience-manager-65.en/help/sites-deploying/storage-elements-in-aem-6.md

 >
 >Consult the following resources:
 >
->* For more information regarding Transparent Huge Pages on Red Hat&reg; Linux&reg;, see this [article](https://access.redhat.com/solutions/46111).
+>* For more information regarding Transparent Huge Pages on Red Hat&reg; Linux&reg;, consult the following article from the Red Hat&reg; Customer Portal: [How to use, monitor, and disable transparent hugepages in Red Hat Enterprise Linux 6 ,7 and 8?](https://access.redhat.com/solutions/46111)
->* For Linux&reg; tuning tips, see this [article](https://experienceleague.adobe.com/docs/experience-manager-65/deploying/configuring/configuring-performance.html).
+>* For Linux&reg; tuning tips, see [Performance Optimization](/help/sites-deploying/configuring-performance.md).
 >

 ## Maintaining the Repository {#maintaining-the-repository}